bdurand/consistent_random/README.md

 end
 ```

+Jobs will inherit the same consistent random values as the request that spawned the job.
 You can force a job to use it's own random scope by setting the `consistent_random` option to `false`:

 ```ruby
 class MyJob < ApplicationJob